mythycalhallusinations/calculator/README.md

-the first result is addition, second is subtraction, third is multiplication, fourth is division
+the first result is addition, second is subtraction, third is multiplication, and fourth is division